Sailing the High Seas

-Two couples from New York and Virginia went sailing on the high seas of the York River as fresh easterly breezes provided a speedy route down river.
+People ask, “What’s it like to sail the high seas?”
+Two independent couples from New York and Virginia went sailing on the high seas of the York River as fresh easterly breezes provided a speedy route down river.
 In recent days the winds have been strong after a front blew through.
-By now they have calmed to 10-15 mph, ideal for sailing a mid-size boat.
+By now they have calmed to 10-15 mph, ideal for sailing a mid-size boat like Let’s Go Sail.
 They got to see a US Navy warship under way before it heads for the high seas of the Atlantic on the way to the Med.

 Jun Li brought Ying Zou in from Centerville in Northern Virginia.
 She was apprehensive at first about sailing, but she got the gist of it quickly behind the wheel.
 Ying tacked multiple times down river on a close reach before turning to try a beam reach.